Syllabus for Informatics Toolbox for Systematics

 - Revised by: The Faculty Board of Science and Technology

-Completed courses of 150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology.
-In both cases including either Fundamental and Molecular Systematics 10 credits or the two courses Evolutionary Processes 15 credits and participation in Evolutionary Patterns 15 credits.
+150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology, in both cases including Fundamental and Molecular Systematics, 10 credits, or Evolutionary Patterns, 15 credits.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Biology Education Centre